claraexmachina/keplr-chain-registry/README.md

     - name: name of the node provider
     - email: email address of the node provider (To help other users reach out when there is an  issue with the nodes’ status)
     - website(optional): website address of the node provider
-- walletUrlForStaking(optional): the URL where the users are directed when they click on Staking button of the Keplr Wallet
+- walletUrlForStaking(optional): the URL where the users are directed when they click on the Staking button of the Keplr Wallet
 - bip44: BIP-44 coin type (118 highly recommended)
 - bech32Config: prefix used at the beginning of the address
 - currencies: the list of the supported currencies